zagortenay333/cronomix/README.md

 ### Todo.txt extensions

-This extension supports the following todo.txt extensions:
+A todo.txt extension is just a `key:val` string you type into your todo.txt file.
+The following extensions are supported:

 <table>
     <tr>